SARC Club Contesting

 A radio contest is an on-air event where participating stations score points for contacts made, usually with bonus points for specific details like distance, location, band or mode.
 Its certainly not everyone’s cup of tea, but a number of SARC members have been active in recent years, either individually or as a group using the VK2SRC callsign.

 Notable in group efforts is club participation in the annual (Australian) John Moyle Field Day.
-SARC has ‘stood on the podium’ as a multi-operator station in different categories from to 2003 to 2012, with 3 first places all-band phone, and 2 firsts in all-band all-mode, being awarded the WIA Presidents Cup in 2011.
+SARC has ‘stood on the podium’ as a multi-operator station in different categories from to 2003 to 2012, and 2017 to 2018, with 3 first places all-band phone, and 2 firsts in all-band all-mode, being awarded the WIA Presidents Cup twice.
 We are proud to have done the improbable by beating much larger capital city clubs.
 Unfortunately we did not participate as a group in 2013-14 due to theft of vital equipment.

 Photo above: Ross VK2ARD at the HF desk in the SARC bus, John Moyle Field Day 2011